Is Linkedin still relevant today in 2022? Should you even bother updating your Linkedin profile?

 How to customize your Linkedin profile URL

 From your profile page, you should see “Edit public profile & URL” in the right rail display.

 Once you click on that you will be brought to an editing page for your public profile.
 Click on the edit icon next to “Edit Custom URL” to edit your custom URL for your profile.
-This is a great way to add additional search-ability on your profile for people trying to find you online.
-Note: This custom URL must contain between 3-100 letters or numbers, and no spaces, symbols or special characters are allowed.
+This is a great way to add additional searchability to your profile for people trying to find you online.
+Note: This custom URL must contain between 3-100 letters or numbers, and no spaces, symbols, or special characters are allowed.

 Once you are happy with the custom URL, hit save!

 Your Linkedin profile is the best way to build credibility and trust with your target audience.
 Google search people’s name and if they have a Linkedin profile, it will be ranking on the first page.
 That is how important your Linkedin profile is.

 Apply these Linkedin profile tips and examples to build a Linkedin profile that impresses you.

 Once you’re done with this foundational setup, then I recommend you progress to reviewing Linkedin’s top hashtags that you can use on your post and profiles.